bigtreecms/BigTree-CMS/README.md

 - CHANGED: Users with Group Based publisher permission can now publish their entry if they choose a group they have publish access to without first saving it.
 - CHANGED: Switching a select that affects the group based permissions of an entry now changes the button actions at the bottom of the form.
 - CHANGED: The permissions tree in the User editor should auto-expand down to where specific permissions have been set.
+- CHANGED: Page Paradigm now more semantic.
+Calls to paged methods now start at 1 for the first page instead of 0. — THIS IS A BACKWARDS COMPATIBILITY BREAK FOR BigTreeModule::getPage
 - REMOVED: Dropdown of modules from the main header.
 - REMOVED: getPendingPage and getTagsForPage from BigTreeAdmin since they were redundant with BigTreeCMS's implmentation.